Your questions answered – digital advertising on council websites

 In the context of all the browsing data gathered from individuals via, say, a Google search or from any website, using a council website does not increase anyone’s risk.
 Council websites do not operate in a vacuum.
 People are unlikely to go directly and only to a council website for information.

-However, in the case of the GDPR definition of “special category data”, following advice from the UK data privacy regulator, the Information Commissioner’s Office (ICO), we have removed “programmatic” advertising (where ad space is subject to a real-time bidding process) from partners’ webpages where potentially sensitive health matters are reflected in the URL.
+However, in the case of the DPA definition of “special category data”, following advice from the UK data privacy regulator, the Information Commissioner’s Office (ICO), we have removed “programmatic” advertising (where ad space is subject to a real-time bidding process) from partners’ webpages where potentially sensitive health matters are reflected in the URL.
 This includes mental health, alcohol dependency and other addictions, disability, and sexual health.

 In addition, there are other webpages where the subject matter, although not “special category”, could be considered “sensitive” because it contains information for individuals who may be considered vulnerable.